 Morning: ZSL London Zoo

-Begin your day with a trip to one of London's most popular attractions – ZSL London Zoo.
+Begin your day out with the kids with a trip to one of London's most popular attractions – ZSL London Zoo.
 Located in the heart of The Regent's Park, the zoo has more than 16,000 animals to discover.
-Come face-to-face with all kinds of animals - from the magnificent gorillas of Gorilla Kingdom to the playful penguins in their Penguin Beach home.
+Come face-to-face with all kinds of animals – from the magnificent tigers in Tiger Territory to the playful penguins in their Penguin Beach home.
 There's also a petting zoo, where kids can stroke and feed sheep, donkeys and llamas.

 After meeting the animals, spend the rest of the morning exploring The Regent's Park.
 There are four children's playgrounds within the park, plus boating on the main lake.
 During the summer, the park buzzes with activity, with music in the bandstands, puppet shows by the lake and fabulous performances in the Open Air Theatre (from May to September).